microsoft/vscode-docs/docs/getstarted/settings.md

   // Controls if the editor should automatically format the pasted content.
 A formatter must be available and the formatter should be able to format a range in a document.
   "editor.formatOnPaste": false,

   // Controls if the editor should automatically adjust the indentation when users type, paste or move lines.
-Indentation Rules of the language must be available.
+Indentation rules of the language must be available.
-  "editor.autoIndent": true,
+  "editor.autoIndent": false,

   // Controls if suggestions should automatically show up when typing trigger characters "editor.suggestOnTriggerCharacters": true,